InesWuerth/FAIR-data-and-Open-Science-principles/docs/1_research_lifecycle.md

 # Roles in lifecycle

-There are many roles involved in the research lifecycle.
-The [CRediT](https://casrai.org/credit/) taxonomy identifies 14 roles typically played by contributors in the research lifecycle, in terms of the research output:
+There are usually many people involved in the research lifecycle, and they each play different roles.
+Unfortunately these people are not always visible in traditional papers, despite their important contributions.

+The [CRediT](https://casrai.org/credit/) taxonomy identifies 14 roles based on their contribution to each research output:

  1. **Conceptualization – Ideas**: formulation or evolution of overarching research goals and aims (see [Hypothesis](#hypothesis) phase).
  2. **Data curation**: Management activities to annotate (produce metadata), scrub data and maintain research data (including software code, where it is necessary for interpreting the data itself) for initial use and later re-use (see [Data collection](#data-collection), [Processing](#data-processing) and [Storage](#data-storing)).